 An article I once read presented this reality in a different way, it said, “If you do not find kangaroos in Alabama, it does not mean that kangaroos do not exist.
 Perhaps it is a matter of looking in the right place.”

-The Institute of Medicine (IOM), a highly respected American agency that advises US Government on various medical practices, research, and policies, reiterates the "kangaroo analogy" completely.
+The Institute of Medicine (IOM), a highly respected American agency that advises USA government on various medical practices, research, and policies, reiterates the kangaroo analogy completely.
 In their report titled: Adverse Effects of Vaccines, Evidence and Causality, this report states:

 ...“the absence of evidence is not evidence of absence.”

 Later, when discussing "absence of evidence," the IOM provides the following information (underline emphasis mine):